MattiaRiola/is-pizzeria-project/ReportAsIs.md

 The IT part of this organization is an external online food order service (just eat).

-The activities for inventory and stuff like that are managed by the pizza chef (on paper)
+The activities for inventory, accounting and restock are managed by the pizza chef (producing only handwritten notes on paper)

 estimation of expense in IT/IS: